Brazilian Revolution of 1930: Economic crisis

-By 1900, Brazil was producing 75% of the world's coffee supply.
-However, the price of coffee had dropped since then, and in 1906, the states of Rio de Janeiro, Minas Gerais, and São Paulo, the largest coffee-producing states, signed an agreement to limit exports and production to manipulate the price of coffee.
+By 1900, Brazil was producing 75% of the world's coffee.
+However, the price of coffee had dropped, and in 1906, the two largest coffee-producing states, Rio de Janeiro and Minas, signed an agreement to limit exports and production to manipulate the price of coffee.
 The attempt to raise the price of coffee failed but prevented it from declining even further.

-Brazil had seen high inflation after World War I, but its economy saw great improvements in the 1920s.
+Brazil's economy saw great improvements in the 1920s.
 Although still dependent on coffee exports, the world prices for Brazil's coffee had more than doubled by 1925, with slight decline afterward.
 The economy saw turmoil with the Wall Street Crash of 1929, and coffee prices declined sharply as the economy failed.
 The mobilization of industrial workers throughout that period was another leading cause of the revolution.

 Osvaldo Aranha, who became the first Minister of Justice and Internal Affairs after the revolution, described the state of the country shortly after the revolution:

 "Coffee with milk" tradition

 The political life of the First Republic (1889–1930) was dominated by an alliance between the states of São Paulo and Minas Gerais.
 An oligarchic practice known as coffee with milk politics, it combined coffee producers in São Paulo with the dairy industry that dominated Minas Gerais.
 Taking advantage of their economic power and influence, it allowed the two states to alternate the presidency between each other.

 The paulista Washington Luís won the 1926 Brazilian presidential election with 98% of the vote, and his administration was an unusual period of prosperity, domestic peace, and tranquility.
 In accordance with the coffee with milk tradition, the candidate for the 1930 election should have been Antônio Carlos Ribeiro, the Governor of Minas Gerais.
-However, Ribeiro's backing for mandatory religious instruction in state public schools, coupled with the close relationship between Luis and Júlio Prestes, the Governor of São Paulo, led the Paulista Republican Party to support Prestes instead.
+However, Ribeiro's backing for mandatory religious instruction in state public schools, coupled with the close relationship between Luis and Júlio Prestes, the Governor of São Paulo, led the Republican Party of São Paulo to support Prestes instead.

 That created an anti-Prestes opposition, mainly in Minas Gerais, Paraíba, and Rio Grande do Sul.
-The three states formed a "Liberal Alliance" backing Getúlio Vargas, the Governor of Rio Grande do Sul, as President of Brazil.
+The three states formed a Liberal Alliance backing Getúlio Vargas, the Governor of Rio Grande do Sul, as President of Brazil.
 João Pessoa, a politician from Paraíba, was selected as his running mate.
 In 1929, Ribeiro made a speech in which he stated:

 Tenentism

 Dissent in the Brazilian military led to an ideology of tenentism.
 The movement consisted of young officers (tenentes, meaning lieutenants) opposed to the oligarchic federal system of coffee and milk politics.
-In 1922, the first of several military revolts by members of tenentism took place at Fort Copacabana in Rio de Janeiro and cost the lives of 16 young officers who were part the movement.
+In 1922, the first of several military revolts by representatives of tenentism took place at Fort Copacabana in Rio de Janeiro and cost the lives of 16 young officers who were part the movement.
 The tenentes would later back Vargas's nomination for the presidency and assist in the revolution.